Cioraz/IE-Team7-Project/README.md

 ## Writing Code
 ### Cloning and setup
 - First clone the repo with `git clone`
-- For ssh its `git clone -b GUI_testing git@github.com:Cioraz/IE-Team7-Project.git` (Use this preferbly, but for this have ssh key setup check it out on Youtube)
+- For ssh its `git clone -b gemini git@github.com:Cioraz/IE-Team7-Project.git` (Use this preferbly, but for this have ssh key setup check it out on Youtube)

 ### Execution
 - cd IE-Team7-Project/gui_shell/build
+- run python3 -m venv venv to create a virtual environment
+- run source venv/bin/activate
+- clear contents of build folder(rm -rf *) and run cmake ..
+- create converter.py file and copy the content of converter.py from github
+- pip install google.generativeai
+- run python3 converter.py "some text input here"
 - cmake .. -DCMAKE_PREFIX_PATH=/usr/lib/qt6
 - make -j$(nproc)
 - ./shell_ulti

-## Pushing to Github
-## Branching
-- First create a new branch using `git switch -c <branch_name>`.
-Give a suitable branch name according to what new feature is being added.
-- Then follow commands like,
-  - `git add .` : To add code to the Staging area (Google this if you dont understand)
-  - `git commit -m <Please give a good commit message here>` : The commit which will be shown on github
-  - `git push` : To push the code onto github.
-  - Then come over to github and create a Pull Request (Google about this).